cdfoundation/sig-mlops/roadmap/2020/MLOpsRoadmap2020.md

   </tr>
   <tr>
     <td>Management of shared dependencies between training and operational phases</td>
-    <td>Appropriate separation of concerns should be facilitated in the impementation of training scripts so that aspects associated with the preprocessing of data are handled independently from the core training activities.</br></br>
+    <td>Appropriate separation of concerns should be facilitated in the implementation of training scripts so that aspects associated with the preprocessing of data are handled independently from the core training activities.</br></br>
     Tooling should provide clean mechanisms for efficiently and safely deploying code associated with preprocessing activities to both training and service deployment environments.
 It is critical that preprocessing algorithms are kept consistent between these environments at all times and a change in one must trigger a change in the other or raise an alert status capable of blocking an accidental release of mismatched libraries.</br></br>
     It should be considered that the target environment for deployment may differ from that of training so it may be necessary to support implementations of preprocessing functions in different languages or architectures.
-Under such circumstances, tooling should provide robust mechanisms for ensuring an ongoing link between the implementations of these algorithms, preferrably with a single, unified form of testing to prevent divergence.
+Under such circumstances, tooling should provide robust mechanisms for ensuring an ongoing link between the implementations of these algorithms, preferably with a single, unified form of testing to prevent divergence.
     </td>
   </tr>
   <tr>